This post may contain affiliate links. Read the full disclosure

 How To Make Baked Feta Pasta

-The best part of this recipe is how little prep is required!
+The best part of this recipe variation is how little prep is required!

 What Is This TikTok Pasta Trend?

 Not on Tiktok?
 That’s okay.
-You don’t need the app to make this delicious pasta with feta and tomatoes recipe.
+You don’t need the app to make this delicious pasta with feta and tomato recipe.
 It’s simply where the craze began!

 The simplicity of the recipe is what made it go viral, with just 6 key ingredients.